 Veggie Mama Gets Deal on Shark Tank

-I have almost come to expect an offer from O'Leary like this when he's on the fence about investing in certain products, but still wants to throw some sort of offer on the table.
-But Lori Greiner and Robert Herjevic on the other hand, I would of never expected to make such an offer.
+I have almost come to expect an offer from O'Leary like this when he's on the fence about investing in certain products but still, wants to throw some sort of offer on the table.
+But Lori Greiner and Robert Herjevic on the other hand, I would have never expected to make such an offer.